freechipsproject/chisel-lang-governance/constitution.md

 A developer interested in becoming a reviewer should have a wide body of commits and begin reviewing submitted pull requests to practice and build up a body of reviews, both to demonstrate their expertise but also to increase their familiarity with the repository.
 These pull-requests will also require reviews from a Reviewer.
-Once a developer has had over 10 reviews on a project, they can submit a request to the administrators to become a Reviewer for that project.
+Once a developer has had over 10 reviews on a project, the individual can nominate themselves, or the community can nominate them, to become a Reviewer.
+A request is then sent to the administrators, who decide whether to add the individual as a Reviewer for that project.

 Developers can contribute feedback by testing scheduled releases and fixes, and these members are critical to ensuring Chisel's backwards compatibility, as well as discovering bugs before a release.